TestGorilla LogoTestGorilla Logo

 What are power skills?

 Power skills are soft skills.
-They’re non-technical, personal qualities such as adaptability, communication, emotional intelligence, and creativity.
+They’re non-technical, personal qualities such as trainability, communication, emotional intelligence, and creativity.
 These social and emotional power skills help complement technically capable people.
 People with technical and power skills inspire their colleagues, look for creative answers to complex problems, and are dependable in high-stress situations.

 People started replacing the “soft” with “power” because of the immense value these skills held.
 This new power skills definition is fitting, given employers’ demand for emotional or power skills is projected to increase by 26% by 2030.